grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 i got trader joe's clam chowder 😍 fav winter soup

+going out to eat with my parents then some tv then sleep!! had a busy day

 **The Process** or as I understand it:
 0. find a problem worth spending time on solving
 1. figure out the ml model(s) you are interested in that best solves the problem